-Coral Red Pencilfish (Nannostomus mortenthaleri) Fish Species Profile
+Coral Red Pencilfish (Nannostomus mortenthaleri) Species Profile & Care Guide

 The Coral Red Pencilfish is one of the most attractive species of pencilfish.